 Once inside you can take maps of the site to guide you through the regional areas of Spain.

-In addition to the architectural differences, you will also find different shops and souvenirs set in the area where they are located so that you do not lose detail, or the opportunity to bring you a souvenir of any place in Spain.
-You will also find restaurants specialized in the typical foods of each region and as if in the middle of Madrid you were, you can eat in the Plaza Mayor surrounded by the most realistic views.
+In addition to the architectural differences, you will also find different shops and souvenirs set in the area where they are located so that you do not lose memories of the detail, or the opportunity to bring home a souvenir of any region of Spain.
+You will also find restaurants specialized in the typical foods of each region.
+You can feel as if you were in the middle of Madrid, you can eat in the Plaza Mayor surrounded by the most realistic views.

-Inside the enclosure there are two experiences that you cannot miss and that are included in the ticket.
-One is FIESTA experience, a short film of about 10 minutes that explains the main parties in the country, the Castellers, the San Fermines, the Tomatina among others.
+Inside the enclosure there are two experiences that you cannot miss that are included in the ticket.
+One is a FIESTA experience, a short film about 10 minutes that explains the main parties in the country, the Castellers, the San Fermines, the Tomatina among others.

-And the other are interactive panels with complementary information that you find along the paths of the different areas of space.
+And the other experience you can’t miss are the interactive panels with complementary information that you find along the paths of the different regions.

-In the back area of the FIESTA space, the Fran Daurel Museum of Contemporary Art is also located, where you will find a private collection to which you cannot take photographs because of its exclusivity.
+Located in the back area of the FIESTA space, is the Fran Daurel Museum of Contemporary Art, where you will find a private collection of which you cannot take photographs because of its exclusivity.

-Enjoy works by the great Pablo Picasso, Dalí or Joan Miró in a modernist space in a Journey in Poble Espanyol in Barcelona
+Enjoy works by the great Pablo Picasso, Dalí or Joan Miró in a modernist space on a Journey in Poble Espanyol in Barcelona

-Without a doubt, my advice is to go with a good camera (or Smartphone that makes good photographs) to get the audio guide that is available in several languages (ES, CA, FR, IN, DE, CH) and enjoy an afternoon or night according to the activity that you reserve, alone or accompanied.
+Without a doubt, my advice is to go with a good camera (or Smartphone that takes good photographs), to get the audio guide that is available in several languages (ES, CA, FR, IN, DE, CH), and enjoy an afternoon or night according to the activity that you reserve, alone or with friends.

 Do not forget to go through the area of the sculptural garden and enjoy the fantastic viewpoint overlooking the skyline of Barcelona.

-We have a lot of beautiful places described in our blog, check it out!
+We have a lot more beautiful places that can be found in our blog, check it out!